 - The entity only wants to use your property for a limited amount of time.
 How do you make sure they clean up their mess and restore your property to its original condition?

-If you don’t know the answers to these questions, we urge you to reach out to a Texas eminent domain attorney before you have any discussions or make any agreements with the entity wanting to take your land.
+Don’t know the answers to these questions?
+We urge you to reach out to a Texas eminent domain attorney before you have any discussions or make any agreements with the entity wanting to take your land.
 Even if you do know the answers to these questions, there could be many other questions you need answered before you sign any paperwork with the condemning entity.

 The Texas eminent domain attorneys at Dawson & Sodd have been protecting the rights of Texas landowners for over a century.
 We’ve seen first-hand how the government and others try to lowball property owners into accepting a deal that doesn’t fully compensate them for their land.

-We can’t guarantee that kind of return in your case, but it does demonstrate the real value of hiring a Texas eminent domain attorney to represent you during the condemnation process.
+We can’t guarantee that kind of return in your case.
+However, it does demonstrate the real value of hiring a Texas eminent domain attorney to represent you during the condemnation process.

-If you’ve received notice that your property is facing condemnation, contact the law offices of Dawson & Sodd without delay to schedule a free consultation meeting with one of our Texas eminent domain attorneys.
-We’re dedicated to guiding Texas property owners through the condemnation process.
+If you’ve received notice that your property is facing condemnation, contact the law offices of Dawson & Sodd without delay.
+Schedule a free consultation meeting with one of our Texas eminent domain attorneys.
+Our law firm focuses on guiding Texas property owners through the condemnation process.
 We are eager to discuss your situation, answer any questions you may have and provide helpful legal advice on how best to proceed with your case.
 Call us today at 903-872-8181 (Corsicana) or 214-373-8181 (Dallas).

-If you’re worried about the upfront costs of hiring one of the top eminent domain law firms in Texas, don’t be — most of our condemnation cases are handled on a contingency basis, which means there are no attorney fees unless we win your case and get you compensation and there is certainly no fee for calling us and letting us answer your questions!
+If one of your worries is about the upfront costs of hiring one of the top eminent domain law firms in Texas, don’t be.
+We handle most condemnation cases on a contingency basis.
+This means there are no attorney fees unless we win your case and get you compensation.
+There is certainly no fee for calling us and letting us answer your questions!